nosvagor/vagari/README.md

     <p>
-        Next, the <b>foreground</b>. <i>vagari</i> continues to lean into the use of cool tones, and the foreground is more blue that one might traditionlly expect.
+        Next, the <b>foreground</b>. <i>vagari</i> continues to lean into the use of cool tones, and the foreground is more blue that one might traditionally expect.
 Again, this is done so that white is encouraged to carry more meaning.
     </p>
     </blockquote>